DeepHiveMind/Blockchain_HypreledgerFabric_AWS-MSB_AWS-QLDB/README.md

 | :--: | :--: | :--: |
 |<img src="/img/conceptualBC.png" width="300" Height="250" />|<img src="/img/broaderBC.png" width="300" Height="250" />|<img src="/img/commonBC.png" width="300" Height="250" />|
 |Click on above image for full view|Click on above image for full view|Click on above image for full view|

+### A Sneak Peek into the FEATURES of widely used Blockchain frameworks

+Sneak Peek into the FEATURES of various commonly known Blockchain frameworks:

+Blcokchain Frameworks do vary based on distinct needs, i.e., please choose the right framework from very many Blockchain framework options based on whether you need
+- a **Centralized ledger** database {such as Etherum (Public)/ AWS QLDB (Private)},
+- or a **Multi-party** {Channel Management for multiple stakeholder Scenario - such as Hyperledger Fabric},
+- or a **Fully managed blockchain network** that helps eliminate intermediaries {such as, AWS Managed Blockchian on HLF}

+However, The commonality amongst All of the types of available frameworks
+- **DAPP**: Blcokchain is a DAPPs (Decentralized Applications).
+- **Data Provenance**: Blcokchain comes baked in with *Data Provenance* by offering *immutable and cryptographically verifiable record of transactions*
+- each offers an **immutable** and **cryptographically verifiable record of transactions**
+- each one is also available in **DOCKER (containers)**
+- Full Scale Operationalization Paradigm: **BlcokchainOps**: *DevOps in Blockchain*-  One can use **Kubernetes (CaaS)** to seamlessly manage and govern these Blockchain containerized network, workloads (smart contracts, Member registry et al) with the High availability, Auto Scalability, Self healing NFRs.

+SOR vs Blcokchain from **Business Network** standpoint:

 ### When to use Which Framework